noes14155/Telegrambot-with-GPT/README.md

 Get this by messaging @botfather Refer to https://core.telegram.org/bots/tutorial#obtain-your-bot-token

 `POE_TOKEN`
-Sign up to Poe and head over to the site ctrl+shift+i to open developer console
+Not mandatory (leave it blank if you don't want to use quora(poe.com)) Sign up to Poe and head over to the site ctrl+shift+i to open developer console
 Go to Application -> Cookies -> https://poe.com